Smear campaign: Definition

-Moral, psychological and legal considerations

-Smear campaigns are considered by many to be a low, disingenuous form of discourse; they have been identified as a common weapon of psychopaths, borderlines, and narcissists.

-In many countries, the law recognizes the value of reputation and credibility.
-Both libel (a false and damaging publication) and slander (a false and damaging oral statement) are often punishable by law and may result in imprisonment or compensation or fees for damages done.

-Targets
+Examples

 Smear tactics are commonly used to undermine effective arguments or critiques.

 John C. Frémont – 1856 US presidential election candidate

-During the 1856 presidential election, John C. Frémont was the target of a smear campaign alleging that he was a Catholic.
+During the 1856 presidential election, John C. Frémont was the target of a smear campaign alleging that he was a Catholic, among other accusations.
 The campaign was designed to undermine support for Fremont from those who were suspicious of Catholics.

 General Motors against Ralph Nader

 Ralph Nader was the victim of a smear campaign during the 1960s, when he was campaigning for car safety.
 In order to smear Nader and deflect public attention from his campaign, General Motors engaged private investigators to search for damaging or embarrassing incidents from his past.
 In early March 1966, several media outlets, including The New Republic and The New York Times, reported that GM had tried to discredit Nader, hiring private detectives to tap his phones and investigate his past and hiring prostitutes to trap him in compromising situations.
 Nader sued the company for invasion of privacy and settled the case for $284,000.
 Nader's lawsuit against GM was ultimately decided by the New York Court of Appeals, whose opinion in the case expanded tort law to cover "overzealous surveillance."
 Nader used the proceeds from the lawsuit to start the pro-consumer Center for Study of Responsive Law.